The Case Against Education: Policy recommendations

 The first recommendation is that government needs to sharply cut education funding, since public education spending in the United States across all levels tops $1 trillion annually.
 The second recommendation is to encourage greater vocational education, because students who are unlikely to succeed in college should develop practical skills to function in the labor market.
 Caplan argues for an increased emphasis on vocational education that is similar in nature to the systems in Germany and Switzerland.

 Reviews

+The book has received diverse reviews, especially for its argument that students spend too much time on formal education as opposed to concentrating on skill enhancement.